Saliva Hormone Test FAQs

 For men or women using supplemental hormones, refer to these guidelines, specified to the type of hormones you are taking:

-- Topical Creams: Apply to sites other than face or neck and wait 12 to 24 hours after application to collect.
+- Topical Creams: Apply to sites other than face or neck and wait 12 to 24 hours after application to collect the sample.

 - Sublingual or Troche (dissolved under tongue): Wait 36 hours after last dose to collect.